-- Turkey Wattle: Your surgeon may recommend surgery, which involves making cuts under your chin or behind your ears or both to access a neck muscle called the platysma.
+Your surgeon may recommend neck lift surgery aka as platysmaplasty, to treat turkey wattle neck, which involves making cuts under your chin or behind your ears or both to access a neck muscle called the platysma.
 Sometimes, that may even mean removing some muscle.

 Newer procedures may let your surgeon make smaller cuts and use an endoscope to complete your surgeon.
 Make sure you ask your surgeon for all your options during your consultation.

 You and your surgeon will discuss what type of anesthesia to use, depending on your level of comfort.
 If you want to remain asleep during the procedure, you should request anesthesia.
 Otherwise your surgeon can use local anesthesia with sedation.
 It’s up to you, however, to make that choice.